Application to Graduate Program

 When will I hear if I have been admitted?

 Once the University receives copies of all requested academic documents, please allow 6-8 weeks for evaluation and processing.
 Once a decision is made, you will be notified via email.
 Please also regularly check your GET Self Service Student Center To-Do-list, and submit additional information as requested in a timely manner.
 Missing documents will delay the admission process.

 Transcripts must be official and sealed, and must include verification of the bachelor’s degree.
 Unofficial or transcripts with a broken seal will not be accepted under any conditions.
 Include any transcripts with higher division course grades from multiple universities.
 Please mail to Graduate Admissions Office.

 5151 State University Dr.

 Los Angeles, CA 90032

 Telephone: (323) 343–3901

-I have a three year undergraduate degree from India or Pakistan.
+I have a three-year undergraduate degree from India or Pakistan.
 Can I apply?

-As a general guideline, a three year degree from a recognized University in India or Pakistan is not considered equivalent to a U.S. baccalaureate.
+As a general guideline, a three-year degree from a recognized University in India or Pakistan is not considered equivalent to a U.S. baccalaureate.
 Graduates from these institutions may be admitted in undergraduate standing if coursework is determined to be acceptable and meets undergraduate admission requirements.
-Completion of a three year degree and a Post-Graduate Diploma from a recognized institution may possibly be considered for graduate admission.
+Completion of a three-year degree and a Post-Graduate Diploma from a recognized institution may possibly be considered for graduate admission.
 However, the department can request admission by special action for students with 3-year degrees, if they find that the candidate has other strong qualifications (i.e. have significant work experience, high GMAT/GRE, great letters of recommendation).
-Also, if you are an international student with F/J visa, IERF will determine the degree equivalency; some foreign 3-year bachelor’s degrees are found equivalent to a U.S. bachelor’s.
+Also, if you are an international student with an F/J visa, IERF will determine the degree equivalency; some foreign 3-year bachelor’s degrees are found equivalent to a U.S. bachelor’s.